belazr/JackieBlue/README.md

 ```
 JackieBlue.exe process.exe payload.dll c:\path
 ```

+### Proxy
+In some cases the injector cannot obtain a process handle with the access rights needed to inject a DLL, while other processes running on the system can.
+Those processes can act as proxies: build the injector as a DLL using the Project "Proxy".
+When "Proxy.dll" is injected into a proxy process, it spawns a full instance of the injector inside that process.
+This instance can be used the same way as the executable.

 ## Known issues
 Resizing the console window to a width smaller than the header breaks the menu.